Mcgode/kryne-engine/README.md

 I've put the Sphere project on hold, and I'm working on the SunLight project

 More specifically, right now, I'm working on:
-- Loading a model from a file (with Assimp)
+- Implementing a cascaded shadow maps process
-- Setting up the SunLight scene
+- Renaming the project assets to match th new name

 ## Individual projects